WSShawn/GAN/README.md

 Let us look at some of the obtained images after 20 epochs :

+#Extension : application on the MNIST Dataset

+In order to see the behavior of our Discriminator and Generator, we can apply them to the MNIST dataset.
+A few differences are present at the level of hyperparameters

 # Extension : WGAN- Wasserstein Generative Adversarial Networks

 We have seen the principles of GANs and the functioning of DCGANS.
 We are now focusing on Wasserstein Generative Adversarial Networks